Faculty & Staff

 HBSE Developmental Perspectives on Infant and Child Well-Being

 Adolescence: Risk and Resilience

 Selected Recent Publications:

 Williams-Butler, A. (2018).
-Reducing Delinquency among African American Youth in Foster Care: Is Gender Promotive in Crossover Prevention?
+Reducing delinquency among African American youth in foster care: Does gender make a difference in crossover prevention?
 Children and Youth Services Review, 94, 563-571.

 Williams, A. B., Ryan, J. P., Davis-Kean, P. E., McLoyd, V. C., & Schulenberg, J. E. (2017).
 The discontinuity of offending in African-American youth in the juvenile justice system.
 Youth & Society, 49, 610-633.